Growing together in hope

 During the second half of the twentieth century the Coventry Cross of Nails became an internationally recognised symbol of the Christian story of reconciliation.
 Out of the destruction and despair of war it stood for a faith inspired response of forgiveness and hope in place of hate and vengeance.

-Formed in 1974, the Community of the Cross of Nails is today a Christian network of nearly 200 churches and organisations in 35 countries, all drawn together by the story of Coventry Cathedral, and sharing a common commitment to work and pray for peace, justice and reconciliation.
+Formed in 1974, the Community of the Cross of Nails is today a Christian network of over 200 churches and organisations in 45 countries overall, all drawn together by the story of Coventry Cathedral, and sharing a common commitment to work and pray for peace, justice and reconciliation.

 This story of a provincial English Cathedral ruined and rebuilt as a witness to the Christian hope of resurrection is about more than a building.
 It is about people of faith reaching out in obedience to Christ’s command to love our enemies and forgive those who harm us.